deepinsight/insightface/README.md

   1. Download any pretrain-model above.(Or train models by yourself).
   2. Put the model under **`$INSIGHTFACE_ROOT/models/`**.
 For example **`$INSIGHTFACE_ROOT/models/model-r34-amf/`**.
   3. Check the testing script **`$INSIGHTFACE_ROOT/deploy/test.py`** then you'll know how to use it.

-  4. Note that we do not require the input face image to be aligned but it should be cropped.
-We use *ONet* of *MTCNN* to further align the image before sending it to recognition network.
+     Note that we do not require the input face image to be aligned but it should be cropped.
+We use *(RNet+)ONet* of *MTCNN* to further align the image before sending it to recognition network.

+     For single cropped face image(112x112), total inference time is only 17ms on my testing server(Intel E5-2660 @ 2.00GHz, Tesla M40, *LResNet34E-IR*).

 ### Results